Nuclei-Software/tflite-micro/tensorflow/lite/micro/nuclei_evalsoc/README.md

       |       int16_t* {aka short int*}
 ~~~

 The simple solution is use the NMSIS DSP/NN 1.1.1 we used in Nuclei SDK 0.4.1.
+Or update to Nuclei SDK 0.6.0.
 ### Simple steps about how to port to Nuclei Subsystem SDK

-1. Make sure the NMSIS version is v1.1.1 (Corresponding nuclei SDK version is v0.4.1), if not, please change to this version,
+1. Make sure the NMSIS version is v1.2.0 (Corresponding nuclei SDK version is v0.6.0), if not, please change to this version,
-   just replace NMSIS from nuclei sdk 0.4.1
+   just replace NMSIS from nuclei sdk 0.6.0
 2. Adapt `tensorflow/lite/micro/tools/make/targets/nuclei_evalsoc_makefile.inc` line 112 to 149
 3. If you are using Nuclei RISC-V CPU, please select correct CORE according to nuclei_evalsoc_corearchabi.inc,
    for example, if your RISC-V ARCH is rv32imafdc, and CPU is 300 series, then select CORE=n300fd,
-   if you have extra p/v extension, such as p, then ARCH_EXT should be ``p``
+   if you have extra p/v extension, such as p, then ARCH_EXT should be ``_xxldsp``
 4. Then **DOWNLOAD** should set to correct mode to match the linker script file you want to use
 5. Most of the tflm examples require a lot of ram and rom, so some examples may link fail if you don't have
    enough memory.
 6. Test the build via `CLEAN=1 CORE=n300fd ARCH_EXT=p NUCLEI_SDK_ROOT=/path/to/your_subsystem_sdk ./run.sh micro_speech_test`
 7. Since the porting example not able to run on Nuclei QEMU, so you need to download the generated elf on your hardware
    and check the real output.

+### Where is 'nuclei_demosoc'

+In branch `nuclei/nsdk_0.4.1`, we use `nuclei_demosoc` as `TARGET`, but in Nuclei SDK 0.6.0, `nuclei_demosoc` has been replaced with `nuclei_evalsoc`.